64th Academy Awards: Winners and nominees

 The nominees for the 64th Academy Awards were announced on February 19, 1992, at 5:38 a.m.
-PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Karl Malden, president of the Academy, and the actress Kathleen Turner.
+PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Karl Malden, president of the Academy, and actress Kathleen Turner.
 Bugsy led all nominees with ten nominations; JFK came in second with eight.

 The winners were announced during the awards ceremony on March 30, 1992.
 The Silence of the Lambs became the first horror film to win Best Picture and the first film to be released on home video prior to winning that award.
 Moreover, it was the third film to win the "Big Five" major categories for picture, directing, lead acting performances, and screenwriting.
 The other two films to achieve this feat were 1934's It Happened One Night and 1975's One Flew Over the Cuckoo's Nest.
 Beauty and the Beast became the first animated film to be nominated for Best Picture.
 Toy Story 3 and Up are the only two other animated films ever nominated for Best Picture.
-By virtue of her second win for Best Actress, Jodie Foster, at age 28 became the youngest person to win two Oscars.
 Boyz n the Hoods John Singleton became the first African-American to be nominated for Best Director and the youngest nominee in that category.
 Nominated for Best Supporting Actress and Best Actress, respectively, Diane Ladd and Laura Dern became the first mother and daughter nominated in the same year.
+As of the 97th Academy Awards, Thelma & Louise is the last film to receive two nominations for Best Actress.